Proud member of the National Crime Victim Bar Association

 - Groups like the Boy Scouts.

-Our Sexual Assault Attorneys Serve Clients In:
+Our Sexual Assault Attorneys Serve Clients in Atlanta and Throughout Georgia.

 If you or someone you love has been a victim of sexual assault in Georgia, you don’t have to face it alone.
 Contact Wetherington Law Firm today for a free, confidential consultation with an experienced sexual assault lawyer.
 We are dedicated to fighting for justice and ensuring that all responsible parties are held accountable.

-Talk to an Assault Lawyer
+Contact an Atlanta Sexual Assault Lawyer